 ½ teaspoon sea salt

 Add tahini paste to a large bowl.
 Add garlic (if using), lemon juice, lemon zest and about ½ teaspoon sea salt.
 Whisk together with a fork, making a thick paste.
 It will turn a strange color and consistency and you’ll think you’ve ruined it.
 Add cold water, a few tablespoons at a time, until the tahini becomes the consistency of a thick sauce.
+I generally use about 1/2 cup of water.
 Taste for lemon and salt and adjust, as desired.
 Tahini sauce will keep in the refrigerator for one week.

 Makes about 1 cup